AnswerDotAI/pythonrunscript/README.md

 This is in order to let you build and use scripts that *just run*, with no environment setup.

-To declare your script’s pip dependencies, add a *pip requirements block* to your script’s comments.
-This is a comment block which embeds a normal pip requirements.txt file into script, by using Python's syntax for [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata).
-Here below, the block declares a dependency on the pip package `tqdm`.
+To declare your script’s pip dependencies, add a *pip requirements block*.
+This is a block of comments which embeds a pip requirements.txt file into your script, using Python's official syntax for [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata).
+For example, the script below includes a pip requirement block which defines a one-line requirements.txt file, declaring a dependency on version 4.66.4 of the pip package `tqdm`.

 ``` python
 #!/usr/bin/env pythonrunscript